 On September 21, 1866, French bacteriologist Charles Juley Henry Nicolle was born.
 Nicolle was awarded the 1928 Nobel Prize in Medicine for his identification of lice as the transmitter of epidemic typhus.

-Nicolle became Director of the Pasteur Institute in Tunis in 1903.
+Nicolle succeeded Adrien Loir as Director of the Pasteur Institute in Tunis in 1903.
 There, he achieved his major scientific work and did his Nobel Prize-winning work on typhus.
 He also brought Hélène Sparrow with him as laboratory chief.
 His discovery that lice could be transmitter epidemic typhus came from his observation that while epidemic typhus patients were able to infect other patients inside and outside the hospital, and their very clothes seemed to spread the disease, they were no longer infectious when they had had a hot bath and a change of clothes.
 After realizing that the patient’s clothes were the main factor for disease transmission, Nicolle reasoned that it was most likely that lice were the vector for epidemic typhus.

 Charles Nicolle proceded to test his theory by infecting a chimpanzee with typhus.
 He then retrieved lice from the sick chimpanzee and placed it on a healthy one.
 Nicolle found that after 10 days the healthy chimpanzee was also infected with the disease.
 He repeated the experiment several times and became sure that lice were the carriers of typhus.

 After that revolutionary discovery, Nicolle believed that he could make a simple vaccine by crushing up the lice and mixing it with blood serum from recovered patients.
-Nicolle tried out the vaccine on himself and after apparently staying healthy he experimented further and this time tried his vaccines on childen.
+Nicolle tried out the vaccine on himself and after apparently staying healthy he experimented further and this time tried his vaccines on children.
 They did develop typhus but were able to recover.
 However, Charles Nicolle was not able to develop a practical vaccine, a milestone that was achieved by Rudolf Weigl in 1930.

 Charles Nicolle died in 1936.
 Back then, he was still the director of the Pasteur Institute in Tunis.
 During his career, Nicolle wrote several non-fiction books and bacteriology books, like Le Destin des Maladies infectieuses; La Nature, conception et morale biologiques; Responsabilités de la Médecine, and La Destinée humaine.